mavlink/MAVSDK-docs/en/cpp/server_plugins.md

 # Server Plugins

-Initially, MAVSDK was developed to act as a ground station (client).
+MAVSDK was originally developed to act as a ground station (client).
 MAVSDK would issue ground station commands to an autopilot, which would then execute them.
 This meant MAVSDK always required an external MAVLink autopilot, simulated or real, to act as the other-side (server) of the MAVLink service.

-However, MAVSDK can also be used for the server-side of the protocol e.g. running on a companion computer on the vehicle or as an autopilot.
-This means it is possible to use MAVSDK to act as a vehicle autopilot to listen and act on ground station commands or MAVSDK can act as a companion computer alongside an autopilot.
+MAVSDK can also be used for the server-side of the protocol e.g. acting as an autopilot or companion computer.
+In this case MAVSDK listens for commands from a ground station (or from MAVSDK running as a client).

+MAVSDK server plugins provide a simple interface for listening and publishing to appropriate MAVLink services (they do not implement low-level vehicle control in the same way as a full flight stack such as  PX4 or ArduPilot).

 ## Adding MAVLink support to your vehicle

 Proprietary or non-MAVLink control systems can be given MAVLink support by utilising the MAVSDK `Server` plugins.
-MAVSDK does not provide low-level vehicle control (see: PX4 or ArduPilot), but provides a simple interface for listening and publishing to appropriate MAVLink services.

 Adding MAVLink support to your vehicle is as simple as instantiating the required server plugin and actioning the vehicle on the appropriate callback.

 ## Examples